-Obtain the Ansible Automation Platform Installation Program and upgrade to Ansible Tower 3.8 on RHEL 7
+Get the Tower Installer and upgrade to Ansible Tower 3.7 on RHEL 7

 Run Tower Backup included in the Tower setup playbook.
 See Backing Up and Restoring Tower in the Ansible Tower Administration Guide for details.

-Obtain the Ansible Automation Platform Installation Program and install a fresh version of Ansible Tower 3.8 on RHEL 8
+Get the Tower Installer and install a fresh version of Ansible Tower 3.7 on RHEL 8

 Run Tower Restore included in the Tower setup playbook.
 See Backing Up and Restoring Tower in the Ansible Tower Administration Guide for details.

 This process ensures that the PostgreSQL database is also properly migrated to the latest version if you are upgrading an embedded-database Tower.
-Depending on the size of your Ansible Automation Platform installation, this may take some time.
 Note that if you upgrade a Tower with an external database, the client libraries will be upgraded as well, but you will need to upgrade your external PostgreSQL server manually.
 Be sure the check the release notes to see if this applies to you before upgrading.

 Before upgrading your Tower installation, refer to Requirements to ensure you have enough disk space and RAM as well as to review any software needs.
 For example, you should have the latest stable release of Ansible installed before performing an upgrade.